When bermudagrass invades fescue, the lawn looks “odd” in winter. Some parts are brown and some parts are green. Here are some tips:

 A: You are absolutely correct that this product is labeled for bermudagrass suppression.
 My observation is that it is rarely found on nursery shelves but is typically used by professionals like yourself.
 I think this is good because failure to dilute and apply Ornamec(tm) precisely will result in harm to fescuegrass as well as bermudagrass.

-Oddly enough, the chemical that powers the product you use is fluazifop, which was formerly available to homeowners as Ortho Grass-B-Gon for Landscapes and Green Light Bermudagrass Killer.
-However, the label for these products does/did not include application to fescue lawns.
-They were only labeled for controlling grassy weeds in ornamental plantings.
+Oddly enough, the chemical that powers the product you use is fluazifop (click for sources).
+However, study the label for these products to be sure it includes application to fescue lawns.
+At one time they were only labeled for controlling grassy weeds in ornamental plantings.

 • The best time to apply fluazifop to fescue for suppression of bermudagrass is in spring just as the bermudagrass is sprouting green stems.

-The only other option for you is to spray glyphosate (Roundup, etc) on the bermuda when it is green in early August, wait three weeks to see what survives and spray again by early September.
+The only other option for you is to spray glyphosate (click for sources) on the bermuda when it is green in early August, wait three weeks to see what survives and spray again by early September.

-That puts you in position to plat fescue in the spot at the right time in mid-September.
+That puts you in position to plant fescue in the spot at the right time in mid-September.

 Here are more tips: